open5e/open5e/source/Spellcasting/spells_a-z/a/antipathysympathy.rst

 frightened.
 The creature remains frightened while it can see the target or is within 60 feet of it.
-While frightened by the target, the creature must use its movement to move to the nearest safe spot from which it can’t see the target.
-If the creature moves more than 60 feet from the target and can’t see it, the creature is no longer frightened, but the creature becomes frightened again if it regains sight of the target or moves within 60 feet of it.
+While frightened by the target, the creature must use its movement to move to the nearest safe spot from which it can't see the target.
+If the creature moves more than 60 feet from the target and can't see it, the creature is no longer frightened, but the creature becomes frightened again if it regains sight of the target or moves within 60 feet of it.